Brew Basics

 40 grams of cof ee x 18 (the ratio) = 720 (amount of water needed to brew)

 Brew time and grind size have a direct relationship.
-It is essential to find the best parameters for the coffee you are brewing.
-Different devices require different brew times and different size grinds.
+Finding the best parameters for the coffee you are brewing is essential.
+Different devices require different brew times and grinds of different sizes.
 This directly correlates to how you

 Grinding Fresh and Accurately